Modos-Labs/Glider/README.md

 - DVI (via microHDMI connector) video input with onboard ADV7611 decoder
 - Epaper power supply with up to 1A peak current on +/-15V rail supporting large panels
 - VCOM kick-back voltage measurement support
-- On-board RaspberryPi(R) RP2040 microcontroller for USB communication and firmware upgrade
+- On-board STM32H750 microcontroller for USB communication and firmware upgrade
 - Up to 133MP/s processing rate with dithering enabled, >200MP/s when disabled

 The board is designed with KiCad.
 You may need the latest stable version of KiCad to open the source file.

 ### Components

-This repo hosts the PCB design, firmware source code, and a reference 3D-printable case design.
+This repo hosts the PCB design and firmware source code.
 The RTL code is in a separate repo: [https://gitlab.com/zephray/Caster/](https://gitlab.com/zephray/Caster/).

 ## Eink Screens